How Listings & Content Work Together | Yext Hitchhikers Platform

 Managing the Complexity: Publisher Exporters

-When you make an update in the Yext Knowledge Graph, we send that updated data to the publisher, often in real-time.
+When you make an update in the platform, we send that updated data to the publisher, often in real-time.
 Yext’s technology takes the onus off of the brand to know the specific rules, requirements and data transformation for each publisher — of which there are a lot.

 Take just the Address field — Yext has tens of thousands of lines of code that represents the unique way each of our Location Listing publishers require that we send address data.
 Some want Address 2 separated from Address 1 while others don’t.
 Some want the Extra Address Line appended to the Address Line 1, others to its own field.
 Some prefer abbreviations for things like “Road” to “Rd” while others want the word fully spelled out.
 Some require that you provide the government-issued city name instead of any abbreviations.
 We haven’t even started to cover the country by country nuances.
 We have some publishers that require the ISO Region code in some countries, but explicitly don’t allow the ISO Region code in others.
 The list goes on.